Online Sampling and Decision Making with Low Entropy: Our results and techniques

-{\bf Characterization and lower bounds.} We prove in Proposition \ref{Thm:optimum_expansion} a characterization of the optimal success probability $OPT_n$ of secretary algorithms, which is complemented by an existential result in Theorem~\ref{th:optimal_secr_existence}.
-When the entropy is maximum, $\Theta(n \log(n))$, of the uniform distribution on the set of permutations with support $n!$, we find the precise formula for the optimal success probability of the best secretary algorithm, $OPT_n = 1/e + c_0/n + \Theta((1/n)^{3/2})$, where $c_0 = 1/2 - 1/(2e)$, see Proposition \ref{Thm:optimum_expansion}, Part 1.
+We prove in Proposition \ref{Thm:optimum_expansion} (Section \ref{section:lb_classic_secr}), a characterization of the optimal success probability $OPT_n$ of secretary algorithms.
+When the entropy is maximum, $\Theta(n \log(n))$, of the uniform distribution on the set of $n!$ permutations, we find the precise formula for the optimal success probability of the best secretary algorithm, $OPT_n = 1/e + c_0/n + \Theta((1/n)^{3/2})$, $c_0 = 1/2 - 1/(2e)$ (Part 1, Proposition \ref{Thm:optimum_expansion}).
 We prove that any secretary algorithm that uses any, not necessarily uniform distribution, has success probability at most $OPT_n$ (Part 2, Proposition \ref{Thm:optimum_expansion}).
 This improves the result of Samuels \cite{Samuels81}, who proved that under uniform distribution no secretary algorithm can achieve success probability of $1/e + \varepsilon$, for any constant $\varepsilon > 0$.
-We then prove that even entropy $\Theta(\log(n))$ suffices for a success probability above $1/e$ (Corollary \ref{cor:above_1_over_e}).
-But, interestingly, no uniform probability distribution with small support and entropy strictly less than $\log (n)$ can have success probability above $1/e$ (Part 3, Proposition~\ref{Thm:optimum_expansion}).
+Interestingly, no uniform probability distribution with small support and entropy $< \log (n)$ can have success probability above $1/e$ (Part 3, Proposition~\ref{Thm:optimum_expansion}).

-{\bf Algorithmic results.} By adapting the same techniques of dimension reduction and derandomization via Chernoff bound developed for the $k$-secretary problem, we obtain the following fine-grained analysis results for the classical secretary problem.